 As a Utica ABSN student, you should anticipate spending between 40 and 60 hours a week on your education.
 Some days will be more difficult than others, but it will be worth it when you graduate from the program in 16 months.

-“Be prepared to hit the ground running,” said Eddie, a current student in our ABSN program in Miramar, Florida.
+“Be prepared to hit the ground running,” said Eddie, a current student in our ABSN program.
 “It can be overwhelming at first, but you have a lot of great resources here.
 The staff is really helpful.
 I’ve also found that teaming up with your peers also helps.
 You can do this.
 You just have to stay focused.”

 Ready or Not?

 Now that you have a better idea of what a day in the life of an accelerated nursing student is like, are you ready to set your nursing education in motion?
-We can get you started as soon as you’re ready, with three start dates at all three of our enrollment locations—one location in New York and two in Florida.
+We can get you started as soon as you’re ready, with three start dates per year.
 Contact our admission team to learn more.